jrjones/blog.jrj.org/pages/what-i-use.md

         <h2>Programming Languages</h2>
         <p>For work, I've been playing a lot with React.js and React 360, as well as a bit of Node.js for back-end.
 Really impressed, though I still think JavaScript feels like 4 different languges, each angry with you for using the other 3.
 Still, though, it's really modernized over the last few years.

         <p>My favorite language is C# - it’s the one that I enjoy most, and best fits my own aesthetic and architectural sensibilities.
 However, the only place I really get to use C# is in Unity3D.
 I used C# for the first time in 2000, and promised on that day I would never write another line of C or C++, a promise I have thus far managed to keep.
-(However, still frequently need to read or perform static and dynamic analysis of C/C++ code.)
-One of the nice benefits of working with VR and AR for over the last year + is that I've had a chance to play around with C# again.</p>
+(However, I've still occasionally needed to read or perform static and dynamic analysis of C/C++ code over the years.)
+One of the nice benefits of working with VR and AR for over the last 5 years is that I've had a chance to play around with C# again.</p>

         <p>I’m still ramping up on Swift, which I’m really impressed by so far.
 I wrote some Objective C back in college, and a couple more recent small iOS projects and am not a fan, so I’m very pleased to see Objective C have a modern successor; I'm pretty much just waiting for an interesting project to catch my eye to force me to learn it in earnest.</p>